When Jaye and I were first dating, we were both working at a nightclub in Cape Town. I was a bartender and he was the manager.

 - You may have filling left over, just serve it alongside your omelettes, it's delicious as is.

-*Chickpea flour might also be called garbanzo bean flour.
-I highly recommend you weigh this out, as cup measures for flour can vary quite a bit.
+- Chickpea flour might also be called garbanzo bean flour.
+I highly recommend you weigh this out for accuracy.